-Are you looking to build consistent income from it?
+Are you looking to build a consistent income from it?

 Are you looking to build wealth from it?

-If your goal in trading is to build a consistent income regularly, then day and swing trading suits you.
+If your goal in trading is to build a consistent income regularly, day trading and swing trading suits you.

 If your goal in trading is to build wealth from it, then position trading suits you.